SamShowalter/airbender/README.md

 While there are methods of incorporating EDA into Airbender, these are not yet supported.
 Moreover, Airbender primarily functions as an experimentation tool for developers to use _after_ they have done EDA.
 Its focus is for quickly optimizing feature engineering and modeling with unbiased experiments.

-You can view EDA for the Iris example [here]()
+You can view EDA for the Iris example [here]((https://github.com/SamShowalter/airbender/blob/master/tutorials/iris/airbender_iris_tutorial.ipynb))

 <a name = "iris_split"></a>
 #### Splitting Data
 ----------------------------------------------

-One of the largest benefits of Airbender is the control is offers to ensure unbiased experimentation.
-Right after the data is read into Airbender, it is split into `train` and `test` datasets.
-For every `preprocessing` and `feature_engineering` operation, the train dataset is operated on first.
-If the operation had any artifacts (e.g. median imputation takes the median of the training dataset as its input value), those values **are passed to the testing dataset and applied directly**.
+One of the largest benefits of Airbender is the control it offers to ensure unbiased experimentation.
+Right after the data is read into Airbender, it is split into train and test datasets.
+For every preprocessing and feature_engineering operation, the train dataset is operated on first.
+If the operation has any artifacts (e.g. median imputation takes the median of the training dataset as its imputation value), those values are passed to the testing dataset operators and applied directly.
 In this way, the experiment is much more likely to be free of information leak.

 Right now, Airbender only accommodates traditional train test splits with a single test slice.
-K-fold cross validation is coming as a new feature shortly, as is the ability to select a validation slice of data as well.
+K-fold cross validation is coming as a new feature shortly, as is the ability to select a validation slice of data.

 For our Iris example, we will take a random, 25% slice of the data for our testing set.
 The configuration is outlined below.